Bossiney Haven Beach

 Safety:Strong rip currents.
 No lifeguards.
 See Beach Safety Guide.

 Access:Access to the beach at Bossiney Haven is via steep steps which are not suitable for wheel chairs or push chairs.
+These steps are now closed due to a risk of rock falls.
 At Benoath Cove there are steep steps down with unprotected cliff edges.
 Benoath Cove can also be reached on the beach from Bossiney Haven.

 Dogs:Dogs allowed all year at Bossiney Haven and Benoath Cove.